 Make sure you are using a pot with a draining hole as otherwise excess water will stay at the bottom of the pot and will first rot the roots of the string of pearls and then kill the entire plant.

 What Does the String of Pearls Look Like?

 String of pearls is a perennial plant that has a unique look.
 It has little green beads and stems in between.
+The beads are its leaves.
 When looking at a string of pearls you cannot resist thinking about a unique necklace created by nature.

 When the string of pearls is happy the pearls or beads are compact and round.
 When it is unhappy eg. underwatered its beads will look flatish.

 There also is a variegated form of string of pearls called a variegated string of pearls.
 These have yellowish lines on the otherwise greenish pearls.

 You can prune your string of pearls by taking off dead stems and pearls.
 When a lot of pearls fall off the stem you can also cut off the stem and prune your plant.
 The best season to prune is spring and summer.

 Pruning will also help to get a bushier plant as you can replant the pruned-off cuttings back into the same pot.

 String of pearls is susceptible to root rot.
 If you water too frequently or if your potting mix is not well-draining enough, excess water will build up in the potting soil and will make it soggy.